bytecodealliance/wasmtime/docs/metaref.rst

 set architectures.
 In order to simplify the Rust representation of value type constraints, some restrictions are imposed on the use of type variables.

 A polymorphic instruction has a single *controlling type variable*.
+For a given opcode, this type variable must be the type of the first result or the type of the input value operand designated by the `typevar_operand` argument to the :py:class:`InstructionFormat` constructor.
+By default, this is the first value operand, which works most of the time.

 The value types of instruction results must be one of the following:

 1. A concrete value type.
 2. The controlling type variable.